openforis/sepal-doc/docs/source/setup/nicfi.rst

 .. note::

-    Approval for accessing NICFI-Planet Basemaps in GEE can take up to one week.
+    Approval for accessing NICFI–Planet Basemaps in GEE can take up to one week.

 Access NICFI through GEE
 ------------------------